Contact

 I’d like to plant a street tree through PNPP but don’t own the house/ property where I live, what should I do?

 If the property owner lives onsite or nearby and you know them, we’ll ask you to check-with them to make sure they’re ok with a tree going in.
-(Even though the sidewalk is city-owned, it’s good to make sure they’re on board!)
-If you don’t know your landlord or are struggling to get in touch with them, just reach out to us and we can help secure permission and find a solution!
+(Even though the sidewalk/right-of-way is city-owned and managed, it’s good to make sure they’re on board!)
+If you don’t know your landlord or are struggling to get in touch with them, just reach out to us and we can help you secure permission and find a solution!

 Can I volunteer to help plant trees?